aiotko/test/README.md

 2. Python 3.8.

-3. Preinstalled Pytoch 1.13 package with CUDA support.
+3. Preinstalled Pytoch 1.13 with CUDA support.

 4. One-time setup with the manually installed packages.